RoseTheFlower/UltrawideIndex/README.md

 * [Download page and instructions](/../../releases/tag/expeditionsrome)

+# Other solutions
-# The Artful Escape ultrawide and wider
+## The Artful Escape ultrawide and wider
 The solutions correct the reduced field of view and remove the black bars affecting 21:9 and wider resolutions, particularly prominent at 32:9 and wider.

 * [Download page and instructions](/../../releases/tag/artfulescape)

-# Lake ultrawide and wider
+## Lake ultrawide and wider
 A tool to remove the side black bars and correct the field of view reduction at 21:9 and wider resolutions in the game.

 * [Download page and instructions](/../../releases/tag/lake)

-# R-Type Final 2 ultrawide and wider
+## R-Type Final 2 ultrawide and wider
 The tool removes the side black bars displayed in the game at 21:9 and wider aspect ratios.

 * [Download page and instructions](/../../releases/tag/rtypefinal2)

-# Terminator: Resistance better ultrawide & FOV changer
+## Terminator: Resistance better ultrawide & FOV changer
 The tool allows to control the field of view in real time and also corrects it at the cutscenes, dialogue and aiming down the sights for 21:9 and wider resolutions.

 * [Download page and instructions](/../../releases/tag/terminatorresistance)

-# Other solutions
+## More
 The biggest collection is available [here](https://ko-fi.com/rozziroxx/gallery).